DDoS/Golite/doc/report.md

 specifies the `true` destination, the `false` one being the instruction right after the jump.
 LLVM requires both.
 This can be solved by adding a new basic block after the jump, using it as the `false` destination.

-The very last step if to apply optimization passes to the generated LLVM IR.
+The very last step is to apply optimization passes to the generated LLVM IR.
 We picked the following ones: constant propagation, instruction combination, memory-to-register promotion, global value numbering (redundant instruction removal), and control-flow graph simplification.
 This is a safe and rather basic set of optimizations.